PatBStream/pulsar-k8-examples/minikube-win-wsl2/README.md

 ```
 mylaptop@DESKTOP:~$ minikube delete --all
 ```
-# Demos and Example with Pulsar on minikube
+# Demos and Example with Pulsar on Minikube
 After the installation steps, goto [Running Pulsar](RUN-README.md) for more examples, demos, and troubleshooting items.
 [Running Pulsar with Demos and Examples](RUN-README.md)